Are You Wondering If You Are A Dark Winter Color Palette?

 Winning Color Combinations For Deep Winter

-Patterns & Prints For Bright Winter Color Palette
+Patterns & Prints For dark Winter Color Palette

 Patterns are usually used for upper body garments like blouses and sweaters, etc., or summer dresses.
 People rarely wear trousers with patterns; most likely blatant colors are used.
 As a Dark WInter type, you can wear prints, but those would need to be in the right color palette for you.